Global-Chem/global-chem/academic/paper.md

 # Philosophy

+Global-Chem comes with a variety of applications and with accessible data comes new avenues of research, here we present our gallery of a highlight features that we find the most interesting to us, the authors.

 ### Flexible Chemistry Graph Networks

 Global-Chem uses a directory and sub-directory system to organize files as we, the community, see fit.
-If you, the users, would like to build your own graph enetworks
+If you, the users, would like to build your own graph networks

 ### General Artificial Intelligence